canonical/mysql-operator/docs/how-to/refresh/roll-back-single-cluster.md

 After a `juju refresh`, if there are any version incompatibilities in charm revisions, its dependencies, or any other unexpected failure in the refresh process, the process will be halted and enter a failure state.

-Even if the underlying MySQL cluster continue to work, it’s important to roll back the charm to a previous revision so that an update can be attempted after further inspection of the failure.
+Even if the underlying MySQL cluster continues to work, it’s important to roll back the charm to a previous revision so that an update can be attempted after further inspection of the failure.

 ```{warning}
 Do NOT trigger `rollback` during a running `refresh` action!
 It may cause an  unpredictable MySQL cluster state!